FusionAuth/fusionauth-site/site/_posts/2020-10-28-jerry-hopper-gdpr-arm-manuals.md

 **Dan:** Tell me a bit about your work as a developer.

 **Jerry:** Well, no school-educated nerd here.
 I'm a self-made developer.
 When I was at school, there was no 'computer oriented' education.
-My first computer was a Commodore 64, 24 years ago.
+My first computer was a Commodore 64, in 1988.
 With no programming skills at all I started playing around with PHP.
 Not the best choice as a starting point but since then I have taught myself several languages through online courses.
 I eventually got a job as a programmer.
 Nowadays I'm a freelance application developer/system engineer, and I focus on backend APIs.

 I'm still a fan of PHP but other than that I have mastered other languages like python, perl, node, and CFML.
 In my spare time I am also a developer.
 I'm that kind of guy that has a complete in-house cabinet with several servers and an impressive electricity bill.
 I read manuals instead of the newspaper.